SHUBHADEEP-MONDAL/ai-iot-website/content/authors/ankhi-goswami/_index.md

 - Researchers
 ---

-Ankhi Goswami is a software engineer who earned a Bachelor’s degree in Computer Science and Engineering (CSE) from DIATM in 2022.
-Currently, she serves as a Project Associate at CSIR-CMERI, specializing in machine learning, artificial intelligence, computer vision, and image classification.
-With a strong foundation in computer science, she is dedicated to advancing research and development in these cutting-edge fields.

-In her role at CSIR-CMERI, Ankhi focuses on developing innovative solutions in machine learning and artificial intelligence.
-She is involved in projects that leverage computer vision techniques for image classification, aiming to enhance the accuracy and efficiency of automated systems.
-Her work contributes to advancing technology applications in various domains, particularly in the analysis and interpretation of visual data and model classification.
+Ankhi Goswami is a software engineer with a Bachelor's degree in Computer Science and Engineering (CSE) from DIATM, earned in 2022.
+She is currently a Project Associate at CSIR-CMERI, where her work focuses on computer vision and machine learning, with a particular interest in image classification.
+At CSIR-CMERI, Ankhi contributes to projects that utilize advanced computer vision techniques to improve the accuracy and efficiency of automated systems.
+Her efforts are instrumental in advancing technology applications, particularly in the analysis and interpretation of visual data for model classification.